 Another of the emperor’s achievements was putting his country on the non-aligned movement, an international organization dedicated to representing the political, economic, and cultural interests of the developing world.
 In particular, Haile Selassie was impressed by “the policies of the Yugoslavian leader, who had successfully extricated himself from the clutches of the Soviet Union and put himself at the forefront of the non-aligned movement.
 The two heads of the state became close allies from the first state visit by Marshal Tito to Ethiopia in December 1955.
 Thereafter they met regularly, and right to the end Haile Selassie referred to Tito as ‘my friend’.
 The Marshal advised the Ethiopian emperor against keeping all his eggs in one basket – a piece of advice that the latter was all too ready to heed ….”
 A core conviction of Haile Selassie was not to rely solely “upon one protecting power, for good or ill, to maneuver adeptly between various parties and wherever possible to play one off against the other.”
 Again these have been said before, but never so eloquently and in such powerful detail.

-The authors of the memorandum were later termed ‘The Stolypinists’ –by the British ambassador, Sir John Russel who served in Addis Ababa from 1962 to 1966 – an allusion to the Russian statesman Pyotr Arkadyevich Stolypin, who introduced an an agrarian reform program at the begining of the 20th century that he hoped would shore up the imperial Russia.
+The authors of the memorandum were later termed ‘The Stolypinists’ –by the British ambassador, Sir John Russel who served in Addis Ababa from 1962 to 1966 – an allusion to the Russian statesman Pyotr Arkadyevich Stolypin, who introduced an agrarian reform program at the beginning of the 20th century that he hoped would shore up imperial Russia.

 “Haile Selassie showed the memorandum to his prime minister, and Tsehafe-Tezaz Aklilu Habte-Wold must have encouraged His Majesty in his conviction that he should reject the suggestions.
 Even though the premier may well have been of the same mind as the signatories of the memo on many matters, he saw it primarily as an attempt by aristocratic forces to relieve him of his office by the back door and seize control of the post of the prime minister themselves.”
 That’s certainly debatable.
 The fact that the emperor rejected the suggestions could not be contested but the claim about prime minister Aklilu’s position with the use of “may well have been” could be problematic.
 For one thing, the emperor on matters of important issues would have consulted other loyal people such as Ras Mesfin Sileshi, Mekonen Habetwold, or his eldest daughter, Princess Tenagnework but of course Aklilu also.
 The fact of the matter was Aklilu was pushing for the reform as much as the others.
 As Abera Jembere wrote in Encyclopaedia Aethiopica: Volume 1, Aklilu in 1961 submitted to the emperor radical proposals, which included constitutional, judicial, and land reforms and the enactments of liberal laws on local administration, the civil service, pensions, employer, and employee relations, etc. Of course, it was not March 1966 that some of these were implemented, and the Prime Minister received the power to select other ministers.
 Aklilu’s cabinet were commoners yet intellectuals and technocrats such as Ketema Yifru, Mammo Tadesse, Minasse Haile, Tesfaye Gebreezgi, in contrast to the tradition-bound aristocrats.